-The department consulted on the proposed Environment SEPP between 31 October 2017 and 31 January 2018.
+The department consulted on a proposed Environment SEPP between 31 October 2017 and 31 January 2018.
 We received feedback from a wide range of stakeholders, which was used to refine the policy.

-The department has delivered the policy outcomes in the EIE and responded to the submissions received during exhibition over a series of stages.
-More vital elements of the EIE were progressed in December 2018 and June 2022, including:
+The department has delivered the policy outcomes in the explanation of intended effect (EIE) and responded to the submissions received during exhibition over a series of stages.
+Key elements of the proposed policy were changed in December 2018 and June 2022, including: